OpenRoberta/openroberta-lab/Docker/TestSystemSetupTemplate/operating.md

 * dev: configuration is in `$SERVER/dev/decl.sh`
 * dev1 up to dev9: configuration is in `$SERVER/dev1/decl.sh` up to `$SERVER/dev9/decl.sh`

 See `$SERVER/dev1` for example.
-From the declaration file the docker image and the running container for this server are generated:
+The name of the docker images and the name of the running containers are:

-* test: image `rbudde/openroberta_lab_test:1` and container with name `test`
+* test: image is `rbudde/openroberta_lab_test:1` and container has name `test`
-* dev: image `rbudde/openroberta_lab_dev:1` and container with name `dev`
+* dev: image is `rbudde/openroberta_lab_dev:1` and container has name `dev`
-* dev1 up to dev9: image `rbudde/openroberta_lab_dev1:1` up to `rbudde/openroberta_lab_dev9:1` and container with name `dev1` up to `dev9`
+* dev1 up to dev9: images are `rbudde/openroberta_lab_dev1:1` to `rbudde/openroberta_lab_dev9:1` and container have names `dev1` to `dev9`

-Generating the image is roughly done by using the data from `decl.sh`:
+Generating the images is done by using the data from `decl.sh`:

-* (optionally) pulling actual data into a Git repo
-* checking out the branch/commit as declared
+* pulling actual data into a Git repo and checking out the branch/commit as declared (you can suppress this with `GIT_UPTODATE=true`)
 * running `mvn clean install -DskipTests`
 * exporting the server into an export directory
 * creating the docker image from that directory

 Note: by using `flock` the generation of images is done sequentially.
-A new generation request is blocked as long as another generation is running.
+A new request for image generation is blocked as long as another generation is running.
 Thus it is safe, that many test server share a git repository.
 This increases the performance of server generation a lot.

 ## database server